giln/giln.github.io/_posts/2018-11-16-MVC-Composition.md

 We created the SegmentedViewController as a container controller.
 This container (like UINavigationController or UIPageViewController are container Controllers), takes an array of ViewControllers as an input.
-It's responsiblity is to layout the segmented control above the content, and also to swith between the View Controllers when the user touches a segment.
+It's responsiblity is to layout the segmented control above the content, and also to switch between the View Controllers when the user touches a segment.

 Again this ViewController is highly reusable and can be used to display any view controllers throughout the application.